labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 The first is just to have enough money that you are comfortable with your risk profile.
 In my article on Financial Independence, I discuss the 4% rule, which is one common rule of thumb to know how much money is enough.
 But whatever your risk tolerance and preference, it's important to *know your number*.

 Use an actuarial calculator to estimate how long you will live, add ten years if you want to be conservative.
 Look up historical investment portfolio data on something like firecalc.com and choose assumptions you are comfortable with for investment returns and drawdown time period.
 Just don't refuse to calculate anything and go in blind.
-We want to avoid using money as an excuse to defer life if you already have enough.
+We want to avoid using money as an excuse to defer life if you already have enough of the former.

 Additionally, Perkins recommends looking into longevity annuities.
 I'm not super familiar with these financial products, so won't offer advice on them.
 However my initial, non-expert takeaways are that if I can meet the financial goals I have well before traditional retirement age, then I shouldn't need them with my personal risk appetite.
 If things don't go as planned, and I have fewer investments when I'm 60 than I hope, I will look into these products.